ReactiumCore/Reactium/docs/plugins.md

 ### Advanced Plugins Properties

-When you define your `Plugins` zone, you can also optionally provide a `mapper` callback which will be called for each plugin in the zone, a `sort` callback to determine rendering order, and a `filter` callback to eliminate plugins from a region.
+When you define your `Plugins` zone, you can also optionally provide a `mapper` callback which will be called for each plugin in the zone, a `sort` callback to determine rendering order, and a `filter` callback to disqualify plugins from a zone.

 ```js
 import React from 'react';